TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 This command needs administrative access and will ask for your sudo password.
 Enter the password of your computer account and press enter to continue.

+**NOTE TO WSL USERS:** WSL users can choose to install [Heroku CLI for windows](https://devcenter.heroku.com/articles/heroku-cli) following the instructions given in the link so they can have a more seamless experience as we progress

 Then, type `heroku version`, which should return something similar to `heroku/7.5.1 linux-x64 node-v10.5.0`.